bmodee/Teknikattan/docs/source/user_manual/admin.md

 The users tab will allow you to see all users, their name, region and role.
 You will also be able to create new users by clicking the "Ny användare" button.
-By click the three dots "..." you will be able to edit or delete that user.
+By clicking the three dots "..." you will be able to edit or delete that user.
-You will also be able to search for and filter users by region or role.
+You will also be able to search for and filter users by their region or role.

 ![Users](../_static/users.png)

 ## Competitions

 The competitions tab will allow you to see all competitions, their name, region and year.
-You will also be able to create new competitions by click the "Ny tävling" button and edit exisiting ones by clicking on their name.
+You will also be able to create a new competition by clicking the "Ny tävling" button or edit existing ones by clicking on their name.
 By click on the three dots "..." you will be able to start, show the codes for, copy or delete that competition.

 ![Competition manager](../_static/competitions.png)

 ### Competition codes

-After pressing the three dots "..." for a competition and pressing "Visa koder", all the codes for that competition will be shown.
+By pressing the three dots "..." for a competition and then pressing "Visa koder", all the codes for that competition will be shown.
 Here you will see what view each code is associated with and what the code is.
-You will also be able to generate a new code, copy the code or copy a link to the code that will let other people join, or even host, a competition directly.
+You will also be able to generate a new code, copy the code or copy a link to the code that will let others join, or even host, a competition directly.

 ![Showing codes for a competition](../_static/competitions_codes.png)